tektoncd/community/teps/0065-retry-failed-tasks-on-demand.md

 2. Changing existing retry mechanism.
 3. Manage checkpointing of pipeline state or workspaces, etc. A `pipelineRun`'s state stored in etcd is used as is.
-4. Determine, a failed tasks dependencies i.e. figuring out what all dependent tasks are needed to rerun the failed task.

 ### Use Cases (optional)